 An application can only be considered from one single address.
-This is the address where the child normally lives.
-It may be necessary for the admission authority to carry out checks to confirm addresses are genuine and applicants may be requested to produce documentary evidence of their child's home address, such as Council tax or utility bills or other personally addressed formal correspondence / identification documents.
+This is the address where the child lives on a full-time basis or, in cases where care is shared, for the majority of the school week.
+It may be necessary for the admission authority to carry out checks to confirm addresses are genuine; applicants may be requested to produce documentary evidence of the application address, such as Council Tax, utility bills or other personally addressed formal correspondence / identification documents.